About Us

 ESTABLISH EDUCATIONAL STANDARDS

-Establish clear, widely agreed upon educational standards for Integrative Therapy Practice.
+Establish clear, board-regulated educational standards for Integrative Therapy Practice.

 STATE LICENSURE